Go back

 • Demonstrate knowledge of how strategy formulation and strategy implementation processes work in contemporary organisations

-• Conduct an analysis of the internal and external environment of the selected organisational context, using appropriate strategic management theories and frameworks to inform future direction.
+• Conduct an analysis of the internal and external environment of the selected organisational context, using appropriate strategic management theories, frameworks and principles to inform future direction.

-• Critically evaluate different strategic alternatives and suggest an appropriate and ethical pathway for a business to build and sustain competitive advantage.
+• Critically evaluate and recommend different strategic alternatives and suggest an appropriate and ethical pathway for an organisation to build and sustain competitive advantage.

 Marketing Management